RAPcores/rapcores/docs/configuration.md

 See: "Ultibridge" in Pinouts for name specification.

-In addition to device-specific counts, a motor count must be dfines as so:
+In addition to device-specific counts, a motor count must be defines as so:

 ```
 `define MOTOR_COUNT <N>